MiiRaGe/simple_distributed_cache/README.md

 What's missing:
   - More unit tests
   - Nodes can be added and removed without any downtime.

-    * With the implementation I went for, this would have taken quite a bit of work I think, so I decided to keep it when I'm somewhat satisfied with the rest.
-Didn't have time to do it in the end.
-    * I've looked at ways to do that but it didn't look simple.
+For adding and removing nodes, the way I wanted to go if I had more time is, not sure if it would work:
+  - Adding a node:
+    - A new node announce itself in 'JOINING' mode.
+    - A rehash thread start
+    - The set_key operation is logged in a queue
+    - The rehash thread get keys for the node after the joining one, see which key should be on the joining node, get the data for those keys from the next node and initialize the joining node with that data, then replays the logged set_key operations, and when the queue is empty set the node to 'ACTIVE' and announce the node as 'ACTIVE' to rest of the nodes
+    - Redundancy have to be handled somehow to prevent memory leak.
+    - The other nodes know that the node is 'JOINING' so skip it for get_key
+  - Removing a node:
+    - A node announce itself in 'LEAVING' mode.
+    - A rehash thread start
+    - The rehash thread get keys for the node leaving, set them on the next node (also applying redundancy)
+    - The other nodes know that the node is 'LEAVING' so make them skip it for set_key
+    - Not sure about the order for keys if a value is set on the next node and was on the leaving node, need some timestamp to make sure that it doesn't override new data.
+    - When all keys are set on other nodes, the node should be shut down without losing data.

+This jobs looks more as something a supervisor would do rather than the nodes itself, having a manager outside the cluster which just handle adding/removing nodes.

 Comments:
   - In theory the project would benefit from a load balancer between client and nodes to spread out the work, so that a node doesn't die for request while the other are fine.
-  - I've encounter a few volatile bug that I did not managed to fix, so it might be unstable.
-  - The usage of ZeroMQ is probably crude, I pick it up as I went.
+  - The usage of ZeroMQ is probably crude, I picked it up as I went.
   - The implementation of consistent hashing isn't optimized.
-    * It's using binary search on a sorted list and circle around the index "manually" but we could use a more adapted structure, something when circling is convenient and adding/removing/finding is optimal
+    * It's using binary search on a sorted list and circle around the index "manually" but we could use a more adapted structure, something where circling is convenient and adding/removing/finding is optimal

 ## Running nodes